sakilmurad/edafternew/docs/bid/understand-requirement.md

 ---

 # Understand Bid/RA Requirement on GeM
 A buyer can ask sellers for documents at any time.
-We will discuss some frequently asked questions regarding a GeM Bid.
+We will discuss some frequently required documents regarding a GeM Bid.
 1. Experience Criteria
 2. Past Performance
 3. Bidder Financial Standing